flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

 ### finish-args-portal-impl-component-talk-name

+Criteria: Granted on sufficient explanation being provided and only for Flatpak stores or clients.

 The [finish-args](https://docs.flatpak.org/en/latest/manifests.html#finishing)
 in the manifest has a `--talk-name=` starting with `org.freedesktop.impl.portal.`. `component` is the last component of the